 Here’s a link to a webpage that describes how to prepare slides yourself.
 Full disclosure: I haven’t ever done this with my students.

 Some general notes about teaching cell communication

-Cell communication and signal transduction is one of the coolest topics in biology.
+Cell communication and signal transduction are some of the coolest topics in biology.
 Just think about what you’re going to achieve.
-If you begin with the end in mind (the 2nd habit in Stephen Covey’s Seven Habits of Highly Effective People), you can think of your task as getting your students to be able to explain what’s going on in the diagram at left.
-Adding a narrative frame, you can imagine your task as enabling your students to tell the story of what happens when liver cells receive an epinephrine signal telling them that it’s time to convert stored glycogen into glucose, and to release that glucose into the bloodstream.
+If you begin with the end in mind (the 2nd habit in Stephen Covey’s Seven Habits of Highly Effective People), you can think of your task as getting your students to be able to explain what’s going on in the diagram on the left.
+Adding a narrative frame, you can imagine your task as enabling your students to tell the story of what happens when liver cells receive an epinephrine signal telling them that it’s time to convert stored glycogen into glucose and to release that glucose into the bloodstream.